mdavids/rfc/content/draft-davids-forsalereg-12.md

 byte sequence, not the number of visible characters.
 Multi-byte characters will reduce the available character count.

-For example, this TXT record contains Japanese Kanji characters encoded in UTF-8 using octal escapes:
+For example, this TXT record contains two Japanese Kanji characters encoded in UTF-8 using octal escapes, leading to 6 octets in the content
+value:

 ~~~
 _for-sale IN TXT "v=FORSALE1;ftxt=\229\163\178\229\135\186"